How do you use the word insomma in Italian? What does it mean? How do you pronounce it?

 What is insomma?

-Insomma is an adverb that most commonly means “so”, “well” or “therefore”.
+Insomma is an adverb that usually means “so”, “well” or “therefore”.
 It’s one of those pesky little words that have no direct equivalent in English.

 So, well, therefore

 Its pronunciation is close to een-saw-mmah and it comes from the Latin word ĭn sŭmma, “to sum it up”.
-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with insomma in Italian, just to get a taste before taking a look at how to use this word.
+Now, let’s see some example sentences with insomma in Italian, just to get a taste before we take a look at how to use this word.

 Title: Italian All-in-One For Dummies